 - Resistance training twice a week

-- Full body workout once a week, and accessory training once a week (eg, biceps, shoulders, triceps).
+- Full body workout once a week, and accessory training twice a week (eg, biceps, shoulders, triceps).
 Be especially sure to incorporate a lot of shoulder raises and chest exercises, like chest flies.
 The tops of your shoulders and your arms are what really stand out in a bridal gown.

 - Similarly, spend at least two sessions your week working on your back.
 Face pulls, cable and bent over rows are impactful.
 Mix up rows by doing them in plank or stability ball, that way you also get a full body exercise.

 - And don’t forget your backside – especially that “smile” under your bum.
 We want that to be lifted.
 Think doing a lot of leg lifts and deadlifts.
 Remember how Pippa upstaged Kate Middleton at her wedding with the “Pippa Bum”??
 Most of the wedding people will be looking at you from behind.
 Even though you can’t see it, you should work it.

 - See my post on the DAO of strength training for more guidance on how to strength train most effectively.

 - Precision training – yoga, Pilates or barre – 1-2 times a week.
 The exercises in these workouts are good to target the tinier accessory muscles in your abs, arms, and back.
 Yoga will especially get you that long and lean look.
 You can access my top recommended yoga and barre apps here.